headshot of Leah

 Native Lights: Where Indigenous Voices Shine (host & producer, AMPERS) – In Native Lights, people in Native communities around Mni Sota Makoce – a.k.a.
 Minnesota – tell stories about finding their gifts and sharing them with the community.

-Minnesota Native News Special Edition: COVID-19 Community Conversations (host, AMPERS) – Explores how Indian Country is responding to the COVID-19 health crisis.
+Minnesota Native News Special Edition: COVID-19 Community Conversations (co-host, AMPERS) – Explores how Indian Country is responding to the COVID-19 health crisis. (completed Spring 2024)

 Minnesota Native News